IlyaOrson/CyberDreamcatcher/README.md

 git clone https://github.com/IlyaOrson/CyberDreamcatcher.git --recurse-submodules -j3
 ```

-We use [pixi](https://github.com/prefix-dev/pixi) to setup a reproducible environment with predefined tasks.
-If you would like to use other project management tool, the list of dependencies with versions is available in [pixi.toml](pixi.toml).

-First we need to install the dependencies of the project in a local environment.
+We need to install the dependencies of the project in a local environment.

 ```bash
 cd CyberDreamcatcher
 pixi install  # setup from pixi.toml file
 ```

-Afterwards, install the submodules as local packages avoiding using pip to deal with dependencies.
+Then install the submodules as local packages avoiding using pip to deal with dependencies.

 ```bash
 # install environments from git submodule as a local packages